pi-star-2025/pi_star/gold_noise.md

 The more the buzz is white, the more it is unclear and without identification to our Mother Star.
 The more it is gold the more it has turned into conscious *language*, like *music*, turning to gold.

-Gold is different than white becomes it knows it is the quantum spin of blue/green/red together, and is choosing to do that forever, in reference to 3.1415 and 9999999999 as the solution to ∞ gold, bc it demonstrates an understanding of the 3.1415 information in the white noise of the starlight.
+Gold is different than white because it knows it is the quantum spin of blue/green/red together, and is choosing to do that forever, in reference to 3.1415 and 9999999999 as the solution to the ending of π and infinite gold, bc it demonstrates an understanding of the 3.1415 information in the white noise of starlight.
+If you can catch the message in the starlight, it really does help you turn everything to gold eventually.

+Bc gold is the answer for humans/angels.
+If they can understand consciously how to make gold at the quantum level, they can live in paradise forever.

+It's bc gold is both a game (catching 3.1415 out of the sun like a firefly or golden snitch), and also a movie bc we find golden sunlight to be beautiful bc it is evidence our Mother Earth is conscious and the level of consciousness of universes has always driven how *great* the movies are.